forcedotcom/lwc-dev-server/CONTRIBUTING.md

  */
 ```

-See the (specific environment typescript files)[/integration-tests/environment ]for more documentation on available parameters for tests using that environment.
+See the [specific environment typescript files](/integration-tests/environment ) for more documentation on available parameters for tests using that environment.

 #### Debugging